yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 </button>
 ```

-We can set another on the overlay component so that when a user clicks on the background they can close the modal:
+We can set another on the overlay component so that when a user clicks on the background they can close the modal as well:

 ```jsx
 <div